 Living in Italy as a non-EU citizen over the long term takes serious tenacity – or, as the natives call it, grinta, a wonderful word meaning something akin to “grit,” “scrappiness,” or “moxie.”
 To make it work over the years, I’ve held (or interviewed for) a number of positions that have since become scraps on my CV’s cutting room floor, but I think they help paint a fuller picture of my story and pluck.
 The latter serves me well in my journalistic endeavors.

-~Au pairing for the son of a party-switching, cozy-with-Berlusconi politician
+~Au pairing for the son of a party-switching politician

-~Managing social media for an online store specialized in books and DVDs for welders and blacksmiths
+~Managing social media for an online store selling books and DVDs for welders

 ~Answering a 24-hour global crisis hotline for a luxury tour operator (typical crises: “We overslept for our 8am tour after yesterday’s wine tasting”; “I’m in Beijing and calling you to figure out what intersection I’m facing”)

 ~Teaching English to an 8-year-old pupil who regularly took a knife to his workbook